espressif/esp-serial-flasher/examples/esp32_sdio_load_ram_example/README.md

 > [!NOTE]
 > SDIO pins CMD and DAT0-3 may require pullup resistors depending on your hardware setup.
 Please take a look at the [SD Pull-up Requirements](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/sd_pullup_requirements.html) for more info.

+## Prepare Target Firmware

+Place the required target firmware binary in the `target-firmware/` directory.
+You can use your own binary or build it from the example source as shown below.

+**Required binary:**

+- `app.bin` - RAM executable binary

 ## Build and Flash

 To run the example, type the following command: